Anyone with freelance permissions or higher can have an author profile made for them.

-Author profiles allow audiences to see all of the stories from an account in one place.
+Author profiles allow audiences to learn more about an author, as well as see all of the stories from an account in one place.
 They’re beneficial because they help build audience trust, improve discoverability of content, and boost overall site performance in search.
 They are always linked to an existing account, and managers can add a photo, bio, and title, as well as contact information.

 Create an author profile

-- Make sure the contributor has a Chorus account with author or freelance permissions.
-If the First and Last name fields are blank, the username will display.
+- Make sure the contributor has a Chorus account with author or freelance permissions, and the First and Last name fields filled out.

-- From your homepage, select Quick Admin > Members.
+- From your dashboard, select Admin > Legacy Chorus, then Create search-optimized author profiles.

 - Select Create Author Profile.